Do you know about the most common triggers for empaths?

 But, empaths also need to take an honest look at themselves.
 Maybe the empath needs to communicate better.
 Or simply realize why people seem fake at times and give them grace.
 Mostly it’s a survival mechanism to play nice and get along.
-Although other times the fakeness is a big red flag,
+Although other times the fakeness is a big red flag indicating a darker agenda.

 Know that just because you’re forthright and tell like it is doesn’t mean everyone will.
-Some people will avoid confrontation at all costs, or have the habit of kissing butt.
+Some people will avoid confrontation at all costs.
+Some people have the habit of kissing butt.
 Everyone is different.

 Protect yourself: Try to surround yourself with authentic people.
 Continue being direct but mindful of other people’s feelings.